feldib/E-Commerce-Full-Stack-NextJs-NodeJS---Express/README.md

 - **Frontend Service**: Runs the Next.js application.
 - **Backend Service**: Runs the Node.js/Express server with Redis caching and DeepL translation.
-- **Database Service**: A MySQL 8 database used for persisting application data with UTF8MB4 character set and Unicode collation.
+- **MySQL Database Service**: A MySQL 8 database used for persisting core application data with UTF8MB4 character set and Unicode collation.
+- **MongoDB Service**: Document database used for storing translation data and multilingual content.
 - **Redis Service**: In-memory data store for high-performance caching and session management.

 Additionally, Docker volumes are utilized to persist database data and Redis cache between container restarts, ensuring data durability and optimal performance.